 I don’t want the police to search me or my things, what should I do?

-If the police ask to search you, your vehicle, belongings or home and you do not agree, make it clear that they do not have your permission, as silence can be taken as agreeing and giving consent.
+If the police ask to search you, your vehicle, belongings or home and you do not agree, make it clear that they do not have your permission, as unclear signals or particular actions can be taken as agreeing and giving consent.
 Say “Sir/Madam, I do not agree to being searched, can you please tell me the lawful authority for searching me?”

 If the police have a search warrant, they should hand that to you in a letter before searching you.